Cover Image for Painting Contractor Liability Insurance: What Is It?

 Why do painting contractors need insurance?

-Here are the top three reasons why painters purchase painting contractor liability insurance:
+Here are the top three reasons to purchase painting contractor liability insurance:

 1. Property Owners Or General Contractors Require It